Neighborhood Improvement Districts (NID)

 The act provides a method by which political subdivisions of the State may issue general obligation bonds upon a petition or vote of the residents within an area known as a neighborhood improvement district, which would be benefited by the public improvements and would be specially assessed to reimburse the political subdivision for its costs.

-The minimum public standards for upgrading private streets and storm sewers in subdivisions that were platted prior to November 3, 2003 and that have lots one (1) acre or larger in size, are listed in Section 410.405 of the County Codes.
-Private streets and storm sewers for all other subdivisions and non-subdivision tracts would need to be upgraded to the current public standards in order to utilize the NID program to finance and construct the project.
+The minimum public standards for upgrading private streets and storm sewers in subdivisions that were platted prior to Nov.
+3, 2003, and that have lots one acre or larger in size, are listed in Section 410.405 of the County Codes.
+Private streets and storm sewers for all other subdivisions and non-subdivision tracts would need to be upgraded to the current public standards to utilize the NID program to finance and construct the project.

 The following provides a summary of the steps required:

-- Define project scope and boundaries of the proposed district
+- Define project scope, properties benefitted, and boundaries of the proposed district.

 - Circulate petition (2/3 support required for an election, 100% support election not required).